VOVAN1980/lvs-core/SECURITY.md

-# Security Policy
+# Security Policy – LVS Core

-LVS Core is a critical infrastructure prototype.
+LVS Core is a security-sensitive research project.
+Thank you for helping keep it safe.
-Security, correctness and integrity of the protocol are top priorities.

-We welcome **responsible disclosure** from security researchers and protocol experts.

-## Supported Components
+## Scope

 This repository includes:

-- TypeScript core prototype (`src/`)
+- TypeScript reference implementation (`src/`)
-- Simulation and demo tooling
-- Documentation and research PDFs (`docs/`)
+- Documentation and research materials (`docs/`)
+- LVS Improvement Proposals (`lips/`)

-No production mainnet implementation is included here yet, but vulnerabilities that could affect future deployments are still important.
+No production network or mainnet code is hosted here yet, but bugs may still impact users of derived implementations.

+---

-## Reporting a Vulnerability
+## Reporting a vulnerability

-Please report all security issues **privately**.
+Please report security issues **privately**.

-Preferred channels:

-- Email: `security@lvs.network` (planned project security contact)
+- Email: security@lvs.network (to be configured)
-- Or via a private contact channel referenced on the official LVS website once it is announced

-When reporting, please include:

-- a clear technical description of the issue;
-- minimal steps to reproduce (if possible);
-- potential impact on value / trust accounting, consensus or safety.
+- Type: responsible disclosure

 Do **NOT**:

-- publish vulnerabilities publicly before coordinated disclosure;
+- publish vulnerabilities publicly before a fix is available;
-- open public GitHub issues with full exploit details;
+- create public GitHub issues describing the vulnerability in detail;
-- discuss unpatched issues in social networks or public chats.
+- discuss vulnerabilities in public chats or social networks.

-## Response & Disclosure

 We aim to:

 - acknowledge your report within **72 hours**;
-- provide a first triage assessment within **7 days**;
+- provide a status update within **7 days**;
-- coordinate a fix and a reasonable disclosure timeline.
+- coordinate disclosure and credit once a fix is ready.

-Researchers who follow this policy and help improve LVS security may be publicly acknowledged in future credits, if they wish so.
+---

+## Out of scope

+- Typographical errors and minor documentation issues.
+- Vulnerabilities in third‑party dependencies outside our control.
+- Issues in forks or modified versions of the code.

+---

+## Future bounty program

+A formal security bounty program may be introduced when LVS reaches public testnet or mainnet stages.